Supercomputing in Europe: Ireland

 The Irish Centre for High-End Computing (ICHEC) is the national supercomputing centre and operates the "Kay" supercomputer, commissioned in August 2018.
 The system, which was provided by Intel, consists of a cluster of 336 high-performance servers with 13,440 CPU (Central Processing Unit) cores and 64 terabytes of memory for general purpose computations.
 Additional components aimed at more specialised requirements include 6 large memory nodes with 1.5 terabytes of memory per server, plus 32 accelerator nodes divided between Intel Xeon Phi and NVidia V100 GPUs (Graphics Processing Units).
-The network linking all of these components together is Intel's 100Gbit/s Omnipath technology and DataDirect Networks are providing 1 petabyte of high-performance storage over a parallel file system.
+The network linking all of these components together is Intel's 100 Gbit/s Omnipath technology and DataDirect Networks are providing 1 petabyte of high-performance storage over a parallel file system.
 Penguin Computing has integrated this hardware and provided the software management and user interface layers.

 Italy

 The main supercomputing institution in Italy is CINECA, a consortium of many universities and research institutions scattered throughout the country.
-As of 2021, the highest CINECA supercomputer in the TOP500 list (14th place) is Marconi-100, an accelerated cluster based on IBM Power9 processors and NVIDIA Volta GPUs, with 347,776 cores for 21,640.0 TFLOPS and 1,476 kW.
+As of June 2023, the highest CINECA supercomputer in the TOP500 list (4th place) is Leonardo, an accelerated petascale cluster based on Xeon Platinum processors, NVIDIA A100 Tensor Core GPUs, and NVIDIA Mellanox HDR100 InfiniBand connectivity with 1,824,768 total cores for 238.70 petaFLOPS (Rmax) and 7,404 kW.

 Due to the involvement of the National Institute for Nuclear Physics (INFN) in the main experiments taking place at CERN, Italy also hosts some of the largest nodes of the Worldwide LHC Computing Grid, including one Tier 1 facility and 11 Tier 2 facilities out of 151 total nodes.

 Luxembourg

 The Luxembourg supercomputer Meluxina was officially launched on 7 June 2021 and is part of the European High-Performance Computing Joint Undertaking (EuroHPC JU).
 It is located at the LuxProvide data center in Bissen, Luxembourg.
 It is the second supercomputer to be launched after Vega of eight planned supercomputers (EuroHPC JU).
 The system was completed by company Atos.
 Luxembourg paid for two thirds of the project.
 The European Commission funded the other third, with 35% of the computing power to be made available to the 32 countries taking part in the EuroHPC joint venture.
-The value of the joint investment is €30.4 million euros.
+The value of the joint investment is €30.4 million.
 Meluxina has a stable performance of 10 petaflops and a peak performance of 15 petaflops.